-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the authority's ability to continue as a going concern for a period of 12 months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group and the Authority's ability to continue as a going concern for a period to 31 March 2025.

 Our responsibilities and the responsibilities of the Assistant Director Finance with respect to going concern are described in the relevant sections of this report.
-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the authority's ability to continue as a going concern.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Group's ability to continue as a going concern.